 Jermyn highlighted the importance of transparency and explainability (the ability to explain how an algorithm reached the decision it came to) when it comes to building trust with customers that it is using AI in an ethical way.

-The more open and transparent about the bank is about why it make decisions and how that information is presented back to you, the better, he said.
+The more open and transparent the bank is about why it makes decisions and how that information is presented back to you, the better, he said.

 “The idea of transparency and explainable AI is going to be a big part of [building that trust],” he said.